Sami-ul/nvidia-brev-gpu-emotion-detection/README.md

 6. You can then clone the repository the code is on using ssh `git clone git@github.com:Sami-ul/nvidia-brev-gpu-emotion-detection.git` and navigate to the directory with `cd nvidia-brev-gpu-emotion-detection`.

+- You will need to sync up your SSH public key using your settings on the GitHub website, or you can use a PAT token and use HTTPS as well.
+With a PAT token when prompted for username enter your GitHub username and when prompted for password put the PAT token.

 7. Install dependencies with `pip install -r requirements.txt`

 8. Download the dataset using `python3 src/data.py`

 9. Train the neural network with `python3 src/train.py`

 - One key thing to note is that since neural networks can take a while to train, it is not practical to stay SSHed in the entire time.
-One alternative is the following commands:
+If the SSH terminal disconnects, the SIGHUP signal will be sent in Linux and hence the program will close, even using the `&` postfix will not work due to this signal.
+One workaround is the following command using nohup (no hangup):

 ```shell
 nohup python3 src/train.py > training.log 2>&1 &